auth0/docs/articles/compliance/index.md

 <h2>Specifications</h2>

-<p>For information on compliance with technical specifications for authentication, please ses <a href="https://auth0.com/docs/protocols">Protocols</a>.</p>
+<p>For information on compliance with technical specifications for authentication, please see <a href="https://auth0.com/docs/protocols">Protocols</a>.</p>